Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 - [Managed Identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview)
 [Azure Key Vault](https://azure.microsoft.com/services/key-vault/)
 [Use Key Vault from App Service with Azure Managed Identity](https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/blob/master/README.md)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see
 - [Authentication Scenarios for Azure AD](https://docs.microsoft.com/azure/active-directory/develop/authentication-flows-app-scenarios).

 ## Community Help and Support